Phosmic/regex-toolkit/README.md

 **Yields**:

-- _str_ - Character from within a range of codepoints.
+- _str_ - Characters within a range of codepoints.

 <a id="regex_toolkit.utils.char_range"></a>